The Pros & Cons of Using Animated GIFs in Email Signatures

 Now while a lot of people do like using animated GIFs, many find them very annoying.
 This is especially true if the image plays on an infinite loop.
 This is why animated GIFs in email signatures can be even more irritating.

 The reasons why you shouldn’t use animated GIFs in email signatures

-However, the main point, as mentioned previously, is that not all email clients support animated GIFs.
+However, as mentioned previously, the main point is that not all email clients support animated GIFs.
 As you will need to host the GIF, you may find that some recipients also have add-ins in place to block any external images.
 This makes the animation redundant.

 If you decide to embed the image directly into your signature, you will dramatically increase the size of the email.
 The more frames within the animation, the bigger the email signature size.
 This means your emails will potentially get caught in spam filters, which is a common issue with email marketing newsletters.

 How to use animated GIFs in email signatures correctly